Scientific Principles for Diagnostic Radiography

-The directorate has a close working relationship with several companies including Wolverson, Toshiba Medical Systems and Cooke Medical.
-We also have strong partnerships with the NHS which means your learning is current and relevant to practice.
-The majority of your clinical placement will be within the NHS.
+The department has a formal partnership with General Electric (GE) .
+This strong link with industry enables some teaching and learning with technical experts in addition to external clinical experts.
+In addition, we have a very strong partnership with the NHS which means your learning is current and relevant to practice.
+The majority of your clinical placements will be within the NHS.

 Our master's programme in Advanced Medical Imaging aims to help healthcare professionals achieve specialist, advanced and consultant practitioner status in the field of medical imaging.
 It also offers pathways which will further the professional development of qualified sonographers and mammographers.

 If you want to develop ultrasound competencies in MSK, abdominal, obstetrics and gynaecology scanning then we also offer a postgraduate programme in Ultrasound Imaging.

 We are looking for students with an interest in science and technology.
 You will have good communication skills and caring nature.
 The course is taught using problem-based learning and includes group work.
 Good interpersonal skills and being able to contribute to group discussions is essential.
 Entry to the course is highly competitive with approximately one place per ten applicants.
 Within your personal statement, you should be able to demonstrate an understanding of the role of the radiographer.

 We have a history of accepting people with a wide range of qualifications and the list below is not exhaustive.
 If your qualification is not on the list or more information/clarification is required regarding it, please contact either the Central Admissions Team or come along to one of our Open Days and speak to an admissions tutors.
 If your qualifications are more than five years old then you would not normally be considered.
 However, you may qualify for Accreditation of Prior Learning which would enable you to apply for the degree course.
 Please contact the admissions tutor to discuss your options.